thinhit/Buzz/README.md

 Buzz
 ====

-Buzz is a small project used for  "Graduation Project" in FPT Polytechnic Ha Noi
+Buzz is a small project used for  "Graduation Project" in FPT Polytechnic Ha Noi, it help  communicate developers and manage project a way easy

 License